 If the QoS session is disabled and the IN-CSE is un-successful in re-enabling it, then the IN-CSE shall either choose to continue processing the request in a best-effort fashion or go to Step 7 with a corresponding Response Status Code indicating "NETWORK_QOS_CONFIG_ERROR" by local policy.

-Step 7: The IN-CSE returns response to Originator.
+Step 7: The IN-CSE returns response to Originator

 IN-CSE sends response to the IN-AE.